Cycling in Albania – practical bike touring guide

 Thermal waters in Benje

-The thermal waters in Benje are a perfect place for a rest day, to recover your tired muscles.
+The thermal waters in Benje are perfect for a rest day to recover your tired muscles.
 You can also camp nearby

 hotova national park albania